bshurikan/Beni-BandcampPlayer/README.md

 Bandcamp doesn’t provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-As a work around Bandcamp Player loads Bandcamps native player in the backround and controls it via a Qt interface and DOM manipulation.
+As a work around Beni's Bandcamp Player loads Bandcamps native player in the backround and controls it via a Qt interface and DOM manipulation.

 ### Core Stack

 - **PyQt6** – Cross-platform desktop framework for window management
-- **PyQt6-WebEngine** – Embedded Chromium browser used to load Bandcamp’s mobile site with full DOM access
+- **PyQt6-WebEngine** – Embedded Chromium browser used to load Bandcamp’s site with full DOM access
 - **Qt-Painted Interface** - Fully customizable Qt interface used for reliability and extensibility
-- **QtAwesome** – FontAwesome icons for consistency acroos platforms
+- **QtAwesome** – FontAwesome icons for consistency across platforms

 ## Quick Start